-Audacity is a free and open source multi-track audio editor and recorder for GNU/Linux, Windows, Mac OS X and other operating systems.
+Audacity is a free and open source multi-track audio editor and recorder.
 Audacity is a high-quality sound recording application, designed to be easy to use.
-We recommend Audacity to most computer users, because it is simple but it has many features and capabilities.
+It works on GNU/Linux, Windows, Mac OS X and other operating systems.
+We recommend Audacity to most computer users, because it is simple and has many features and capabilities

 |ICT Competency||It is a generic audio resource creation and editing tool.|

 |Educational application and relevance||You can use this tool to create own voice recordings, modify existing audio recordings as per your academic requirements.
 You can mix multiple audio's together to create educational resources.|

 Ardour, Qtractor, or Rosegarden tools can be used for audio resource creation.

 |The application on mobiles and tablets||Ringdroid using Fdroid|